-WDMCS First in State to Offer New Tech Schools Plan New Tech schools, where students learn through real-world projects and all children are assigned a personal digital device.
+Forums Set About New Tech Schools Plan New Tech schools, where students learn through real-world projects and all children are assigned a personal digital device.
 Next year, Clive and Crestview elementary schools will become New Tech schools.
 Both Indian Hills and Stilwell junior high schools will offer a “school-within-a-school” model, with one team of seventh-grade students learning in a New Tech environment.
 Incoming seventh-graders will have the opportunity to apply to the New Tech team at their junior high or choose to be assigned to a team using the traditional teaching model.
 Informational meetings for parents and guardians will be held in the next few weeks:

 - A Clive Elementary parent meeting will be held Tuesday, March 10, at 6:30 p.m.; dinner at 5:30 p.m.

-- A Crestview Elementary parent meeting will be held Wednesday, March 11 at 5:30 p.m.; dinner at 5 p.m.
+- A Crestview Elementary parent meeting will be held Wednesday, March 11, at 5:30 p.m.; dinner at 5 p.m.